 Only one space should follow punctuation at the end of sentences and in the references.
-In general, all text should be double-spaced (including table of contents, and references); however, listed and bulleted points should be single-spaced with double spaces between points.
+In general, all text should be double-spaced (including table of contents, and references); however, listed and bulleted points should be single-spaced.

 Margins

 One-inch margins should be used on all sides.
 Paragraphs should be indented 1/2 inch (.5 is the default tab setting in Word) from the left margin.
 Additional information can be found in the APA Manual: